Here’s how you Control-Alt-Delete on a Mac

 If you’re used to using Control-Alt-Delete on a Windows PC to display the Task Manager and have recently switched to using a Mac, you’re probably wondering what the Mac equivalent to Control-Alt-Delete is.

 Well, the bad news is that there isn’t a direct replacement.
-However, there are a few different ways to accomplish the same thing on a Mac, like force quitting applications or checking on the system resources being used by applications.
+However, there are a few different ways to accomplish the same thing on a Mac, such as force quitting applications or checking on the system resources being used by applications.
 In this article, we’ll show you how.

 The alternatives to Control-Alt-Delete on a Mac